Luis Carlos Perea

 Luis Carlos "Coroncoro" Perea (born 29 December 1963) is a Colombian former professional footballer who played as a central defender.

 Club career

 Perea was born in Turbo.
 During his career he played mainly with Independiente Medellín, where he would debut in 1983, and Atlético Nacional, but also had brief spells with Atlético Junior and Deportes Tolima.

 Abroad, Perea represented Toros Neza in Mexico, and he won the 1989 Copa Libertadores with Nacional.
-He moved to the United States in 1999, intending to sign with the Miami Fusion or Tampa Bay Mutiny; he did not join either club and retired from playing, but began working as a player development coach at the Miami Strike Force.
+He moved to the United States in 1999, intending to sign with the Miami Fusion or Tampa Bay Mutiny; he did not join either club and retired from playing, but began working as a player development coach at the Miami Strike Force.He is also a coach at pathway miami.

 International career

 Over seven years, Perea played 78 games and scored two goals for the Colombia national team.
 This included six appearances at the 1990 and the 1994 FIFA World Cups combined.

 Perea participated in four Copa América finals, and netted his first international goal in the 1993 Copa América, in the 88th minute of the quarter-final match against Uruguay (1–1 after 120 minutes, penalty shootout win).